-What we want you to show us in your entry in the Golden Needle Awards (only one entry per EGA member) is how your work depicts the theme of “what I love”.
+What we want you to show us in your entry in the Golden Needle Awards (only one entry per EGA member) is how your work depicts the theme “stitch party”.

 Your finished piece, which has been completed within the last two years, may be an original, adaptation or a non-original piece – and remember there is a special award for an EGA class piece.

 -Ellie Ames, National Education Exhibit Chair

-All entries will be judged by EGA judges based on how your piece demonstrates the theme, technical excellence, color and design, suitability of materials used, and finishing.
-Ribbons will be awarded in the areas of Canvas, Counted Thread, Surface Embroidery and Beading for both professional and non-professional entries.
+All entries will be judged by EGA judges based on the judging criteria shown below.
+Ribbons will be awarded in the areas of Canvas, Counted Thread, Surface Embroidery and Beading.

 Judges’ Choice, Best of Show, Viewers’ Choice, Best depiction of Theme, Best EGA class (any EGA class: on-line, GCC, ICC, Seminar and/or chapter sponsored class/course)

 Criteria used for Judging

-The judges will be looking at several different criteria in determining 1st, 2nd and 3rd place ribbons in each category for both professional and non-professionals.
-We will use EGA definitions for the terms of professional, non-professionals, original, adaptation and non-original.
+The judges will be looking at several different criteria in determining first, second and third place ribbons in each category.
+We will use EGA definitions for the terms of adaptation and non-original.
 The judging criteria is below.